Bentzi Gopstein: Advocacy outside Israel

 Gopstein wrote a letter to Facebook founder and CEO Mark Zuckerberg protesting both Zuckerberg's marriage to a non-Jewish woman, as well as the Palestinian use of Facebook.
 He complained, "In Israel, too, assimilation is hitting us quite a bit because of your Facebook, where every Mohammed is 'CitySlicker', and every Yusuf calls himself 'Prince Charming'".

 In 2018, Gopstein started a fund-raiser to raise money to sue Facebook for censorship.

 Attitude towards Christians

 Gopstein has called for the incineration of Christian churches.
 The discussion centered on whether Maimonides's ruling to eliminate idol worship was valid also for modern times.
 On the Haredi website Kooker, Gopstein published an article in December 2015 calling for the suppression of Christmas celebrations in Israel and the expulsion of Christians, whom he likened to vampires.
-Calling the Christian Church "the deadly enemy of the Jewish people for centuries", he wrote, "Their missionaries prowl for prey in Jerusalem."
+Calling the Catholic Church "the deadly enemy of the Jewish people for centuries", he wrote, "Their missionaries prowl for prey in Jerusalem."
 In response, Israeli groups have asked he be investigated for incitement.